 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.39 2/26/2020 Michael Moran This is a great opportunity to provide, model and support green transportation, as well as local food and service providers.
 CE5 provides most flexibility to divide and dilute local impacts.
 Provide communities (and/or post) work, bus and service vehicle schedules.
 If electric bus charging stations are located at staging areas, work to convert to public use to meet state charging station goals.
-If electric bus charging stations are located at staging areas, work to convert to public use to meet state charging station goals.
-Electric charging stations, possibly powered by solar panels, would be considered for the consolidation centers where materials and people would be transferred to hybrid or electric vehicles for consolidated transport to the construction sites.
-Phil Ryan 5/27/2020 Responded S1.40 2/26/2020 Michael Moran I favor a barge option on-site of intake construction.
-Since in- river alterations are already happening, this minimizes the footprint.
+If electric bus charging stations are located at staging areas, work to convert to public use to meet state charging station goals. considered for the consolidation centers where materials and people would be transferred to hybrid or electric vehicles for consolidated transport to the construction sites.
+Phil Ryan 5/27/2020 Responded S1.40 2/26/2020 Michael Moran footprint.
 I do not favor using one in Hood as it would require truck traffic in the town, something to avoid.
 Due to shallow or narrow reaches along the Sacramento River between Rio Vista and Walnut Grove, barge landings would not be included for intake construction.
 Smaller deliveries of riprap or other materials to complete the levee modifications could be transported on small barges.
 However, the use of barges for these facilities would not require a barge landing.
 There are no active railroads near the intake sites.
 The DCA considered reactivating the abandoned railroad adjacent to the intake sites.
 However in a recent study to reactivate this railroad, the California Parks and Recreation Department decided to cancel further evaluations due to potential impacts on habitat and communities.
 Use of the rail-served materials depot near Interstate 5 and Twin Cities Road would be used to consolidate materials and employees into transit vehicles to reduce traffic on north Delta roads.
 Phil Ryan 5/27/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.41 2/26/2020 Michael Moran As DCA continues to develop the facility plans, these ideas could be included in the final landscape design plans for constructed facilities.
-Phil Ryan 5/27/2020 Responded S1.42 2/26/2020 Michael Moran Graham Bradner 5/27/2020 Responded
+Date Requester Questions/Comments Response Responder Date Responded Response Status 2/26/2020 Michael Moran As DCA continues to develop the facility plans, these ideas could be included in the final landscape design plans for constructed facilities.
+Phil Ryan 5/27/2020 Responded .42 2/26/2020 Michael Moran shows nothing is perfect, but prioritization of factors can Graham Bradner 5/27/2020 Responded

 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.43 2/26/2020 Michael Moran Central Alignment- not preferred These comments will be added to the considerations in the ongoing development of the Central and Eastern corridors.
-Graham Bradner 5/27/2020 Responded Launch Site A Consider keeping site north of Twin Cities Road · to keep significant buffer for Delta Meadows State Park.
+Graham Bradner 5/27/2020 Responded Launch Site A Consider keeping site north of Twin Cities Road to keep significant buffer for Delta Meadows State Park.
 Coordinate with State Parks re park-sponsored canoe trips in the Meadows.
 Launch Site B The traffic on, and condition of, Highway 12 makes me question its capacity to accommodate added project traffic.
 Access to the San Joaquin River on the west side of Bouldin makes barging attractive, but that river reach is a funnel point for boating traffic from Bethel Island and Frank's Tract (and elsewhere).
 CA State Dept of Parks and Recreation is currently working with citizens and other stakeholders in a process very similar to the DCA SEC called Franks Tract Futures.
 Though the FTF project may be a good fill (RTM) candidate, adding barge traffic to that area, even if the barge station is on Little Potato Slough, requires coordination with FTF for effectiveness and to address public perception concerns.
 Southern Forebay- no comment Eastern Alignment- preferred (Please note spelling: Rindge Tract) Launch Site A Keep footprint as far south as possible minimizing impact on Cosumnes River Preserve